-What to do in the first 72 hours
+What to do in the first 72 hours for Injury Management:

 This might be stating the obvious, but if you’re bleeding profusely, having trouble breathing or any parts of your body are turning blue – then dial 111… NOW!
 Sorry we’ve just got to say that stuff these days.

 But if you’ve just done a soft tissue injury; if you think you’ve pulled a muscle, torn a tendon, or just given yourself a really good bruising, here’s what you should do in the first 24 hours: It’s easily remembered by the mnemonic acronym: RICER – Rest, Ice, Compression, Elevation, Referral.
 This is sensible injury management:

 This reduces further damage.
 Avoid as much movement as possible to limit further injury.
 We say relative rest as some movement often helps flush of inflammation from the injured area.
 In the case of low back pain we know that bed rest is a big no-no. So if your back is injured keep moving and avoid staying in one position for a prolonged period.